leahneukirchen/dosfetch/README.md

 ### Building

-You need Turbo Pascal 7 (earlier versions may work):
+You need Turbo Pascal 6 or later (because of asm) to compile the source:

 ```
 tpc dosfetch